serverless/blog/posts/2017-06-22-serverless-v1.16.0.md

     handler: handler.hello
 ```

 That's it.
-All files which will be uploaded to this bucket will be encrpyted from now on.
+All files which will be uploaded to this bucket will be encrypted from now on.

 You can read more in our [deploying to AWS](https://serverless.com/framework/docs/providers/aws/guide/deploying/) docs about this feature.

 ### API Gateway usage plans support

-API keys are a widely used feature to enable / disable access to different endpoints of your API offering.
+API keys are a widely used feature to enable/disable access to different endpoints of your API offering.

 The [introduction of "API Gateway Usage Plans"](https://aws.amazon.com/de/blogs/aws/new-usage-plans-for-amazon-api-gateway/) makes it possible to control the usage patterns your API should support in a fine-grained way.